Inference of Causal Effects when Control Variables are Unknown: Problem Formulation

-where is $\semNoise$ is zero-mean process noise with a diagonal covariance matrix $\semNoiseCovariance$ and $\semCoeffMat$ is an adjacency matrix with zeros on its diagonal.
-The diagonal matrix $\semNoiseCovariance$ is for simplicity assumed to be known here, although as we point out in Section~\ref{sec:result} this assumption can be relaxed to a certain degree.
-The adjacency matrix $\semCoeffMat$ is unknown but has certain restrictions, considered next.
+where is $\semNoise$ is zero-mean random variable with a diagonal covariance matrix $\semNoiseCovariance$.
+It is for simplicity assumed to be known here, although as we point out in Section~\ref{sec:result} this assumption can be relaxed to a certain degree.
+We let $\semCoeffMat\in \R^{\dNodes\times\dNodes}$ have zeros on its diagonal.
+It can be interpreted as a weighted directed graph, by letting $W_{i,j}$ be the weight on the edge from node $i$ to node $j$.
+The matrix $W^\T$ is sometimes referred to as the \emph{adjacency matrix} \citep{shimizu_directlingam_2011} or the \emph{autoregressive matrix} \citep{loh_high-dimensional_2014}.

-Within the \scm{} literature, it is common to impose a directed acyclic graph (\DAG) structure on the graph specified by $\semCoeffMat$, since such structure significantly clarifies and simplifies any causal analysis of the model.
-While the acyclic constraint is strong, it is often justified by unwrapping cyclical structures into acyclical ones \cite{halpern_causes_2005}.
-Thus, a \DAG{} model should always be possible under inclusion of all relevant variables.
-We will call $\semCoeffMat$ a `\DAG{}-matrix' if the directed graph of the adjacency matrix is acyclical.
-When $\semCoeffMat$ is a \DAG{}-matrix, we can interpret the entry $\semCoeffMat_{i,j}$ as the expected increase in $\semVector_i$ for every unit increase in $\semVector_j$.
+The matrix $\semCoeffMat$ is unknown but has certain restrictions.
+For \scm{}s it is common to impose a \DAG{} structure on the graph specified by $\semCoeffMat$, since such structure significantly clarifies and simplifies any causal analysis of the model.
+We will call $\semCoeffMat$ a `\DAG{}-matrix' if the directed graph of the matrix is acyclical.
+When $\semCoeffMat$ is a \DAG{}-matrix, we can interpret the entry $\semCoeffMat_{i,j}$ as the expected increase in $\semVector_i$ for every unit increase in $\semVector_j$, holding all other variables constant.

-Recently, it has been discovered that \DAG{}-matrices can be characterized using a continuously differentiable function \cite{zheng_dags_2018}: